maclunar/maclunar.github.io/now.md

 ---
 layout: page
-title: Now
+title: now
 permalink: /now/
 ---

-I'm in Kraków, Poland.
-It's winter.

-I brave the horrific air quality everyday while walking my dog.
+i'm in kraków, poland. it's spring

+waling the dog daily has become a real pleasure, as summer is in the air.

-I'm working remotely with an international team since November of 2015.
+i'm still working remotely with an international team.
-Remote work has its challenges, but I enjoy it.
+Remote work has its challenges, but I enjoy it

-I'm doing my best to eat better and move more.
-I even started to cook a bit, something I never liked doing.

-I'm intending to spend some time adding to this site, to have a space that would homogenise my online presence.
+i'm experimenting with intermittent fasting. i feel good doing it, but it's not always easy to refrain from snacking.

+i'm finally tweaking this space. i've even began redirecting my domain here. i've started to bite into jekyll and i hope to learn a lot about it.

+i need to fix my bike.

 --------
-Last update: 2017-01-31
+last update: 2017-05-15